 Tomatoes contain lycopene — an antioxidant that may help prevent prostate cancer and reduce tumor growth in men who have already been diagnosed with prostate cancer.
-The lycopene from cooked or pureed tomatoes — such as tomato paste, pasta sauce or tomato juice —are more easily extracted by our bodies than lycopene in raw tomatoes.
+The lycopene from cooked or pureed tomatoes — such as tomato paste, pasta sauce, or tomato juice — is more easily extracted by our bodies than lycopene in raw tomatoes.

-Cruciferous vegetables, such as broccoli and cauliflower, contain certain phytochemicals which some studies show may help fight cancer cells.
-Other studies have shown that men who eat more cruciferous vegetables tend to have a lower risk of developing aggressive prostate cancer.
+Cruciferous vegetables, such as broccoli and cauliflower, contain certain phytochemicals that some studies show may help fight cancer cells.
+Other research has shown that men who eat more cruciferous vegetables tend to have a lower risk of developing aggressive prostate cancer.

-Zinc has been found to be an essential mineral when it comes to prostate health.
-Researchers have determined that men with prostate cancer have lower levels of zinc in their bodies than do men with healthy prostates.
-Zinc found in food is easier for our bodeis to absorb than zinc supplements.
-Good sources of zinc include sesame seeds, adzuki beans and oysters.
+Zinc has been found to be an essential mineral for prostate health.
+Researchers have determined that men with prostate cancer have lower levels of zinc in their bodies than men with healthy prostates.
+Zinc found in food is easier for our bodies to absorb than zinc supplements.
+Good sources of zinc include sesame seeds, pumpkin seeds, oysters, crab, lobster, beef, and poultry.

 While many fruits and vegetables contain vitamin C, the vitamin C found only in certain vegetables may help lower risk of an enlarged prostate.
-The vegetable with the most vitamin C is bell peppers but other vegetable sources include broccoli, cauliflower, kale and brussel sprouts.
+The vegetable with the most vitamin C is bell peppers, but other vegetable sources include broccoli, cauliflower, kale, and Brussels sprouts.

 A diet rich in fiber can help protect the body from certain types of cancers.
 Beans are not only a great source of fiber, but they also provide a healthy alternative to red meat as a source of protein.
 Eating too much red meat has been linked to increased risk of prostate cancer.

 Consuming garlic may help reduce the risk of developing several types of cancer, according to the National Cancer Institute.
-Studies have shown that garlic has the ability to block the formation of certain cancer-causing substances and cut in half the activation of such substances.
+It appears that garlic has an anti-inflammatory effect that may help with prostate cancer prevention.
+Research suggests that garlic has the ability to block the formation of certain cancer-causing substances and decrease the activation of such substances.